Dpl., Dr. phil., Habilitation, FRHistS

 Basic reading skills in Russian (once high-level proficiency) and French (3rd language in school).

-1. History and Politics of Latin America, especially Brazil and River Plate, from the late 18th to the 20th cc.
+1. History and Politics of Latin America, especially Brazil and Southern Cone, from the late 18th to the 20th cc.

 3. History of Education in Latin America/social policy analysis

-Apart from the books and articles listed on this webpage, Professor Hentschke has published more than 30 book reviews, several printed conference reports, some longer interviews with Brazilian broadsheet papers (in part reprinted on the internet), many journalistic articles, and research reports for DFG and AHRB.
+Apart from the books and articles listed on this webpage, Professor Hentschke has published more than 35 book reviews, several printed conference reports, some longer interviews with Brazilian broadsheet papers (in part reprinted on the internet), many journalistic articles, and research reports for DFG and AHRB/C.

 Jens R Hentschke has started research for a new project on frontier modernization in late 19th/early 20th cc.
 Latin America.
-A pilot will look into the normative ideas (liberalism, positivism, and Krausism) that shaped the transformation of Uruguay into the hemisphere's first welfare state democracy.
-Education was key in the (re-)construction of the nation which started with the 'Reforma Vareliana' in the 1870s.
-What gives this project a pioneering character is its attempt at placing Uruguay into the context of the greater River Plate.
+A pilot, which is close to completion, will look into the normative ideas (liberalism, positivism, and Krausism) that shaped the transformation of Uruguay into the hemisphere's first welfare state democracy.
+Education was key in the (re-) construction of the nation which began with the 'Reforma Vareliana' in the 1870s.
+What gives this project a pioneering character is its attempt at placing Uruguay into the context of what Hugo Biagini calls South America's 'corridor of ideas' from Santiago de Chile via Buenos Aires and Montevideo to Porto Alegre.

 Professor Hentschke's monograph 'Reconstructing the Brazilian Nation: Public Schooling in the Vargas Era' combines macro- and micro-history and explores how regional politics, especially Rio Grande do Sul's polity, influenced Brazil's social transformation after 1930.
 This study offers a solid basis for an extension of Hentschke's research into the thriving area of borderland studies.
-From 2008, starting with the current pilot study, he wants to take the exploration of state- and nation-building further and focus on other supra- and sub-national frontier region of Latin America.
-The research questions that will drive this project are how these frontiers acted as cross-roads and laboratories of competing ideas about economic modernisation, state formation, and nation-building; in what way military and civilian institutions assimilated and contested them, thereby producing alternative generations of leaders; and under what conditions frontier modernization gained national relevance.
+From 2008, starting with the current pilot study, he has taken the exploration of state- and nation-building further and focuses on other supra- and sub-national frontier region of Latin America.
+The research questions that will drive the larger project are how these frontiers acted as cross-roads and laboratories of competing ideas about economic modernisation, state formation, and nation-building; in what way military and civilian institutions assimilated and contested them, thereby producing alternative generations of leaders; and under what conditions frontier modernization gained national relevance.

 1. Member of the University's 'Brazil and Lusophone Countries Group'

-Co-supervisor of Steven Robinson, Ph.D in Politics ("The Europeanisation of Portuguese Foreign Policy") and Selina Patel (prov.: on concubinage and marriage in late eighteenth-century Brazil)
+Co-supervisor of Steven Robinson, Ph.D in Politics ("The Europeanisation of Portuguese Foreign Policy") and Selina Patel ("Kept Indoors?
+Gender, Honour, and Concubines in Bahia, Brazil, 1750-1831")

 A good reading knowledge of Portuguese and Spanish is essential but can be acquired while at university.

-Professor Hentschke is the current Vice-President of the Society of Latin American Studies in the U.K., following seven years of service on the committee.
-He is an Associate Fellow of the Institute of the Americas at University College London and belongs to the Arts and Humanities Research Council Peer Review College, the International Review Board of the Chilean National Commission for Scientific and Technological Research (CONICYT), and the international panel of the German Federal Ministry of Education and Research reviewing the German government's 40 million Euro programme to strengthen Area Studies.
-He served on the AHRC Fellowship panel; acted as a peer reviewer for the Economic and Social Research Council and The Leverhulme Trust; was an assessor of professorial candidates; and has been a reader of manuscripts for various publishers and journals.
-Professor Hentschke is a member of the Editorial Council of "Anos 90" at the Federal University of Rio Grande do Sul in Porto Alegre and the Scientific Committee of 'Arquivo Brasileiro de Educação' at the Pontifical Catholic University of Minas Gerais, both Brazil.
+Professor Hentschke is the elected President of the Society of Latin American Studies in the U.K. (2015-2017), following two years in the position of vice-president and seven years as member of the committee.
+He has been appointed to the international Scientific Advisory Board of the Ibero-American Institute Prussian Cultural Heritage in Berlin (2015-18) and is an Associate Fellow of the Institute of the Americas at University College London and an Associated Scholar of the Center for Interdisciplinary Studies at Bielefeld University in Germany.
+He belonged, for a constitutional maximum of six years, to the Arts and Humanities Research Council's Peer Review College, and served on several of its panels and as a Strategic Reviewer.
+He is also a member of the International Review Board of the Chilean National Commission for Scientific and Technological Research (CONICYT) and the international panel of the German Federal Ministry of Education and Research, which reviewed the German government's 50 million Euro programme to strengthen Area Studies (2009-2015).
+He has acted as a peer reviewer for the Economic and Social Research Council and The Leverhulme Trust; was an assessor of professorial candidates; and has been a reader of manuscripts for various publishers and journals in Europe and the Americas.
+Professor Hentschke is a member of the Editorial Council of the History programme of Pontifícia Universidade Católica do Rio Grande do Sul Press and the journals "Estudos Ibero-Americanos" at PUCRS and "Anos 90" at the Universidade Federal do Rio Grande do Sul in Porto Alegre, the International Editorial Council of "Múltipla" at UPIS in Brasília, and the Scientific Committee of "@rquivo Brasileiro de Educação" at the Pontifícia Universidade Católica de Minas Gerais, all in Brazil, and has been asked to serve as a staff member of a new yearbook to be published by Uruguay's history of education society SUHE (Sociedad Uruguaya de Historia de la Educación).
 He has been invited to present papers at international conferences, expert symposia, and round tables in Brazil, Germany, and the U.S. and has been repeatedly interviewed on historical and political events in Latin America by leading Brazilian broadsheet papers, BBC History, and Reuters.
-His publications are recommended for further reading in encyclopedia ('Lexikon der Politik', Beck/'Diccionario de Ciencia Política', Porruas Mexico), constitute required course literature at European and North American universities, and some have been translated into Portuguese.
+His publications are recommended for further reading in encyclopedia ('Lexikon der Politik', Beck, Germany/'Diccionario de Ciencia Política', Porruas Mexico), constitute required course literature at European and North American universities, and some have been translated into Portuguese.
 Following an invitation by the Styrian Pedagogical Faculty and Association of Historians, he also conducted a two-day seminar for secondary school (head) teachers in Graz, Austria.

 (only listing of large and research-related grants)